nasgroup94/DCSServerBot/README.md

 autoupdate: true          # use the bots autoupdate functionality, default is false
 use_dashboard: true       # Use the dashboard display for your node.
 Default is true.
 chat_command_prefix: '-'  # The command prefix to be used for in-game chat commands.
 Default is "-"
-mission_rewrite: false    # Disable the re-write of missions by MizEdit or RealWeather.
-The server will be stopped for any mission change then. (default: true)
 language: de              # Change the bots language to German.
 This is WIP, several languages are in the making, including DE, ES, RU and more
 database:
   url: postgres://USER:PASSWORD@DB-IP:DB-PORT/DB-NAME   # The bot will auto-move the database password from here to a secret place and replace it with SECRET.